 “IBM is proud to be a key member of Quad9 since its launch in 2017.
 Since then, the service has experienced tremendous adoption,” said Paul Griswold, Director of Strategy and Product Management, IBM X-Force Threat Intelligence.
 “The launch of the Quad9 Android app will help to further extend Quad9’s user base and make its security, privacy, and performance benefits available to Android mobile users worldwide.”

 Privacy is built into the DNA of Quad9.
 No personally identifiable information is collected or logged by the system.
 IP addresses of end users are not stored to disk or distributed outside of the equipment answering the query in the local data center.
-The application uses DNS-over-TLS protocols to encrypt DNS data over the Internet, ensuring that mobile carriers, wireless hotspots, or any other network operator in the path cannot see the DNS requests from the client.
+The application uses DNS-over-TLS (DoT) protocol to encrypt DNS data over the Internet, ensuring that mobile carriers, wireless hotspots, or any other network operator in the path cannot see the DNS requests from the client.
 Quad9 is the only not-for-profit organization dedicated only to the operation of DNS services.
 There are no commercial motivations for revenue streams involving collecting or selling your private data, and the core charter of the organization is to provide secure, fast, and private DNS security.

-The application supports encryption using the standards-based protocol DNS-over-TLS.
 Quad9 Connect gives feedback to the user in the event that a referenced site is on the threat list via a notification.
 It supports “walled garden” hotspot signups and works across both Wi-Fi and mobile carrier data networks.

 Quad9 systems are currently distributed worldwide in more than 140 locations in 82 countries, with an expansion target of 200 locations in total for 2019.
 These servers are located primarily at Internet Exchange points, meaning the distance and time required to get answers is lower than almost any other solution.
 These systems are distributed worldwide, not just in high-population areas, meaning users in less well-served areas can see significant improvements in speed on DNS lookups.
 The systems are “anycast” meaning queries will automatically be routed to the closest operational system.